 Poole Hospital and Royal Bournemouth and Christchurch Hospitals merged to form University Hospitals Dorset NHS Foundation Trust on 1st October 2020.
-The trust was going through an extensive building and reconfiguration programme at all sites, which has seen a number of changes to the existing way of working.
+The trust is currently going through an extensive building and reconfiguration programme at all sites which has seen a number of changes to the existing way of working.
 Most staff we spoke with felt the trust had engaged well with them regarding the plans.
-The Older Peoples Medical team were already working at both Poole and Bournemouth sites and we saw good examples of shared learning bringing positive improvements to both sites; such as Ward Hosts which was an idea originating from the Bournemouth site but now also in place at Poole hospital.
+The Older Peoples Medical team were already working at both Poole and Bournemouth sites and we saw good examples of shared learning bringing positive improvements to both sites such as Ward Hosts for wards which was an idea originating from the Bournemouth site but now also in place at Poole hospital.

 The trust collaborated with partner organisations to help improve services for patients.
-The trust was part of the Dorset Integrated Care System (ICS).
+The trust is part of the Dorset Integrated Care System (ICS).
+Integrated care is about removing traditional barriers between services so people can access the support and care they need when they need it.
 An Integrated Care System brings NHS organisations, councils, public services and voluntary and community partners together to improve the health and wellbeing of everyone in their area.
 Dorset was part of the first pilot of integrated care systems in 2018.
-It was a government proposal for all areas across England to become integrated care systems by July 2022.
+It was a government proposal for all areas across England to become an integrated care system by July 2022.
 One of the aims of the ICS is to tackle inequalities in outcomes, experience and access.

-The trust continued to work as part of the Dorset Cancer Partnership and Wessex Care Alliance to ensure cancer treatment was prioritised.
-The trust worked in partnership with Bournemouth University which had amongst its aims to develop training opportunities and meet future workforce training needs.
+The trust continues to work as part of the Dorset Cancer Partnership and Wessex Care Alliance to ensure cancer treatment is prioritised.
+The trust works in partnership with Bournemouth University which has amongst its aims to develop training opportunities and meet future workforce training needs.

-The trust engaged with patients and staff via its website and email bulletins.
-It also had an on-line social media channel and monthly staff digital and printed publications.
-Some staff said due to staff shortages, relatives and carers were not always kept up-to-date with patients care.
+The trust engages with patients and staff via its website and email bulletins.
+It also has an on-line social media channel and monthly staff digital and printed publications.
+Some staff said due to staff shortages relatives and carers were not always kept up-to-date with patients care.